Ada-Developers-Academy/ada-CS-Fundamentals-Internship/04-graphs/01-graphs.md

 In the example above, each node represents a different course at Fairaday Academy.
 The edges represent a student taking both courses linked by the edge.
 To solve the problem, we would look for a way to assign courses to exam slots which are not directly connected by an edge.

 Many, many problems can be represented by graphs even those not involving geographic or navigational problems.
-Studying graph problems gives us another way to solve a broad sector of difficult problems.
+Studying graph problems allows us to solve a broad sector of difficult problems.

 ### !callout-info